Discover more from On Humanity

 Onward, and looking forward to hearing from you!

 If this post was forwarded to you, please subscribe to receive future updates in your inbox.
-Given the scope of the challenge described, it would be most appreciated if you share this with a friend, colleague, or family member right now!
+Given the scope of the challenge described, it would be very appreciated if you share this with a friend, colleague, or family member!

 Side question: do human notions of good evolve in line with the ideological polarization of a group one ascribes to, or is the human instinct to surround oneself with an ingroup — evolutionarily stemming from a mammalian dependence on our pack for survival but now unnecessarily defining our entire “snow globe” — so strong that it overshadows our independent thinking sometimes?
 Limiting our horizons in such a way, are we harming our own potential to do more good or, perhaps, unwittingly ready to tolerate or support remarkably poor choices that could eventually jeopardize the future of humanity?